interactive-instruments/etf-topox/docs/Developer_documentation.md

 Developing tests with TopoX
 ============================

-The following walkthrough requires a working installation of BaseX with the TopoX plugin installed.
+This manual requires a working installation of BaseX with the TopoX plugin installed.

 Before TopoX can be used in a test, the library **must be initialized** with the name of the database and the number of databases that will be used: